oogles/djem/docs/topics/models.rst

 Incrementation of the ``version`` field is done atomically, through the use of a Django ``F()`` expression, to avoid possible race conditions.
 See `Django documentation for F() expressions <https://docs.djangoproject.com/en/stable/ref/models/expressions/#django.db.models.F>`_.

-To ensure the ``version`` field is always kept current, :class:`VersioningMixin` overrides the :meth:`~VersioningMixin.save` method and the :meth:`~djem.models.managers.VersioningQuerySet.update` method of the custom manager/queryset.
+To ensure the ``version`` field is always kept current, :class:`VersioningMixin` overrides the :meth:`~VersioningMixin.save` method and the :meth:`~VersioningQuerySet.update` method of its custom queryset.

 .. note::